Doctoral students (PhD) / Postdoc in Mathematics / Computational Biology / Computer Science

 Some basic biological knowledge or/and experiences in working in interdisciplinary projects would be a plus but are not mandatory.

 The Max Planck Institute and our group offer excellent research opportunities in a stimulating and friendly environment.
 Salary and benefits are commensurate with TVöD-Bund.
-The position is available from May 2017 (later starting date would be possible), initially for two years with the possibility of an extension.
+The position is immediately available (later starting date would be possible), initially for two years with the possibility of an extension.
 The Max Planck Society is committed to increasing the representation of women and persons with physical disabilities.
 We particularly encourage such individuals to apply.

 There is no strict deadline and the call is open until the position is filled.
 Applicants should prepare a single PDF file containing an application letter, CV, certificates, a short statement of research interests, a brief description of scientific achievements (if applicable), and, if possible, contact information for two references.
 This PDF file should be send to